Two Tons Of Steel : A Texas Treasure

 The popular concert series was captured in “Two Ton Tuesday Live,” a DVD-CD combo released on Palo Duro Records in 2006.
 Also that year, the band’s first national release, “Vegas,” produced by Grammy Award-winning producer Lloyd Maines on the Palo Duro label, took them to No. 7 on the Americana Music Charts and was one of the top 20 releases of 2006.
 Two Tons released “Not That Lucky” in 2009.
 The album peaked at No. 4 on the Americana Music Charts and has made Two Tons of Steel a band to watch in 2013.

 Along the way, the band has collected a number of awards.
 To date, Two Tons has cleaned up at home, winning "Band of the Year" on 12 separate occasions and "Album of the Year" for its self-titled debut.
 Two Tons has also been named "Best Country Band" by the San Antonio Current ten times.
 Geil also has nabbed 'Best Male Vocal' honors four times.

 Two Tons of Steel’s reach extends beyond their live gigs.
 In 2003, the band was filmed during a “Two Ton Tuesday” gig for the IMAX film, "Texas: The Big Picture," which can be seen daily at the IMAX Theatre in the Bob Bullock Texas State History Museum in Austin and has been seen as far away as Japan.
 The band also has been featured as supporting characters in award-winning author Karen Kendall's romance novel, "First Date."

-Two Tons Of Steel, Kevin Geil, Jake “Sidecar” Marchese on Upright Bass, Brian Duarte on Lead Guitar and Paul Ward on Drums continues to push the line between country and punk with its next project “Unraveled” produced by Lloyd Maines, due out July 2, 2013.
+Two Tons Of Steel, Kevin Geil, Jake “Sidecar” Marchese on Upright Bass, Brian Duarte on Lead Guitar and Rich Alcorta on Drums continues to push the lines with there current project “Unraveled” produced by Lloyd Maines.